-2. Gesellschaft mit beschränkter Haftung (GmbH) (Private Limited Company or Limited-Liability Company): The second major form of corporation in German corporate law is the GmbH, which is the corporate entity most commonly used for enterprises in Germany.
-The minimum share capital of a GmbH is €25,000, divided into shares (Geschäftsanteile) which may have different nominal amounts and be in cash or in kind.
+The minimum share capital of a GmbH is € 25,000, divided into shares (Geschäftsanteile) which may have different nominal amounts and be in cash or in kind.
 With a clear and stable shareholder structure and total liability protection for its shareholders - the liability is limited to the value of its assets including its share capital - the GmbH is designed to suit the necessities of private business.
 It is easier to establish and administer than the AG, and its bylaws (Gesellschaftsvertrag) may more easily be adapted to the requirements of the shareholders.

 Unlike the AG, Shareholders retain overall control over the appointed management.
 Being usually closely held, the GmbH is generally not subject to as many regulations as the AG might be.
 It must have a minimum of 1 shareholder and is not restricted to a maximum number.
 Domestic and foreign corporations and partnerships as well as individuals may become shareholders.
 A GmbH is established by executing a deed of formation and bylaws before a German notary.
 The bylaws need to include the registered domicile, the purpose and its share capital.
 The GmbH does not come into corporate life until it is registered at the local commercial register, where the bylaws become part of the public record.
-Should the GmbH commence business operations before, the shareholders may incur personal liability.
+Should the GmbH start its business operations before, the shareholders may incur personal liability.
+In the course of the recent reform of the GmbHG or Private Limited Company Act, a "limited liability entrepreneurial company" or so called "haftungsbeschränkte Unternehmergesellschaft" has been introduced as a new form of the regular GmbH, which lacks any specific minimum registered capital, but is not allowed to distribute its profits until the minimum registered capital of the common GmbH has been accrued.
+Furthermore, 2 model protocols liable to notarization are allocated as annex to the GmbHG or Private Limited Company Act, granting less complicated foundations in standard matters.
+These protocols concentrate 3 documents (bylaws, appointment of directors and shareholders' list).
+Shares will be registered to a minimum of EUR 1,00 and can be split, merged and transferred more flexibly.
+Moreover, the registration of the GmbH at the Commercial Register shall be speeded up by decoupling the registration procedure from administrative approvals.
+In addition to those and other minor positive changes introduced by the reform, the relocation of the administrative centre of the GmbH abroad has now been made possible.
+Furthermore a higher degree of transparency is provided and the shareholders' list will serve as a focal point for a bona fide purchase and transfer of shares."

-3. Offene Handelsgesellschaft (OHG) (General Partnership) and Kommanditgesellschaft (KG) (Limited Partnership): Besides AGs and GmbH's, Partnerships regulated by the German Commercial Code (HGB) continue to play an important role in German business life today.
-These partnerships are divided into general partnerships (OHG) and limited partnerships (KG), the main difference being the liability of the partners.
+OFFENE HANDELSGESELLSCHAFT (OHG) (GENERAL PARTNERSHIP] AND KOMMANDITGESELLSCHAFT (KG) (LIMITED PARTNERSHIP): Besides AGs and GmbH's, Partnerships regulated by the German Commercial Code (HGB) continue to play an important role in German business life today.

+These partnerships are divided into general partnerships (OHG) and Limited partnerships (KG), the main difference being the liability of the partners.
 All partners of an OHG are jointly and severally liable for all of the partnership's business debts.
-A limited partner of a KG, however, is only liable up to its subscribed and registered contribution of minimum €1 (Kommanditist), although the KG must have at least one general partner (Komplementär); the general partners are fully liable.
+A Limited partner of a KG, however, is only Liable up to its subscribed and registered contribution of minimum €1 (Kommanditist), although the KG must have at least one general partner (Komplementär); the general partners are fully liable.
 This is reason enough for foreign investors to frequently set up a KG when choosing a partnership structure for their business.